ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 are visible to all parties such that each party can choose whether to participate based on the value of any parameter.
-This includes the parameters enumerated in {{task-configuration}} and any additional parameters implied by upload extensions {{upload-extensions}} used by the task.
+This includes the parameters enumerated in {{task-configuration}} and any additional parameters implied by report extensions {{report-extensions}} used by the task.
 Since meaningful privacy requires that multiple Clients contribute to a task, they should also share a consistent view of the task configuration.